midgardproject/midgardmvc_core/documentation/index.markdown

   * Front controller loads hierarchy providers specified in configuration
 * Request processing
   * A request object gets populated with the current HTTP request parameters
-  * Process injectors are called, if any
+  * Process injectors are called, if the loaded components registered any
   * Request object uses hierarchy providers to determine what components handle the request
-  * Dispatcher loads the necessary component
+  * Request object loads the necessary component
+  * Front controller passes the request object to the Dispatcher
   * Dispatcher dispatches the request to the component controller class, passing it the request object
   * Component controller class executes and sets data to the request object
 * Templating
   * Front controller loads template providers specified in configuration
-  * Template injectors are called, if any
+  * Template injectors are called, if the loaded components registered any
   * Front controller determines template to be used with the request
   * Front controller uses a template provider to generate request output
   * Request output is sent to browser